prdanelli/RailsDockerBase/README.md

 end
 ```

 Note, you will have to run `docker-compose up --build` after adding Gems.
-If the container is running you can run `docker-compose exec rails bundle install`/
+If the container is running you can run `docker-compose exec rails bundle install`

+### Sidekiq

 Update the `sidekiq.yml` with any additionally required queues: